 Introduces students to specialized signs for vocabulary and specialized terminology presented in a variety of environments including educational, religious, medical, legal, and theatrical.
 Special settings (deaf-blind, tactile, oral, teaming, and video-relay) will be analyzed and interpreting techniques will be applied.

 SIGN 201 INTERPRETING I

-Prerequisite: SIGN-104, 110 and 112 Introduces the process of consecutive interpreting including skills for analyzing, processing, and inter including skills for analyzing, processing, and interpreting English meaning while conveying it accurately into American Sign Language.
+Introduces the process of consecutive interpreting including skills for analyzing, processing, and interpreting English meaning while conveying it accurately into American Sign Language.

 SIGN 202 TRANSLITERATING I